-The next time you watch pros, notice how their bodies keep moving after they have set the anchor step.
-We sometimes call this posting.
+The next time you watch pros, notice how their bodies keep moving after they have posted.
 Even when they are anchoring, there is still movement through the body as they establish the stretch of the dance.

 Beginner dancers struggle to move without taking the post with them.
 In this exercise, you’re going to practice moving around a point of connection so that you can free your body to move after establishing the post.